srivastavanaavya75-lgtm/NeuraChat/README.md

 ## 🔧 Customization

-NeuraChat is designed to be easy to customize.
+NeuraChat is designed to be easy to customize and extend.

-Developers can extend the assistant by adding:
+Developers can add:

 - New keywords
 - New intents